secretGeek/csvz/README.md

 -----

-### `csvz-meta-relations` A csvz file can contain a file called `relationships.csv`
+### `csvz-meta-relations` A csvz file can contain a file called `relations.csv`

 Metadata about the contents of the csvz file is contained in a directory called "_meta".
-The file `relationships.csv`, if present, is inside this directory.
+The file `relations.csv`, if present, is inside this directory.

-The file `relationships.csv` contains metadata about all of the relationships between any of the columns in any of the files in the `csvz` file.
+The file `relations.csv` contains metadata about all of the relationships between any of the columns in any of the files in the `csvz` file.

-The file `relationships.csv` meets the following description:
+The file `relations.csv` meets the following description:

 - There is a header row naming the columns in this file
 - Each data row describes a different foreign key relationship within the `csvz` file.
 - The columns must include these columns:
   - called "table", "key-column", "foreign-table","foreign-key-column"
 - There may also be a column called "key-name".
 In the case of a composite keys, there would be multiple rows with the same "key-name".
-- There should be more columns to describe the relationships.
-It's late at night here.
-I have chores to do.
-The woods are lovely dark and deep.
+- todo: There may be more columns needed to describe the relationships.

 -----